MahmoudShouli/LibraryManagementSystem/README.md

     - if the date returned is before or equal to the due date, then no fee will be given.
     - else the *DATEDIFF* is used to compute the difference in days.
     - \$1 for first 30 days, then \$2 after using an algorithm.

+- Database Function -  Book Borrowing Frequency:
+  - This function computes the frequency of borrowing for a given book.
+  - It accepts a book ID and returns the number of times that book has been borrowed.
+  - It does a simple query when it selects the *COUNT* of times that book ID is found in the Loans table.